Power supply unit (computer): Other form factors

+Box size variations (keeping the ATX connectors)

 The Small Form Factor with a 12 V connector (SFX12V) configuration has been optimized for small form factor (SFF) system layouts such as microATX.
 The low profile of the power supply fits easily into these systems.
+The SFX-L configuration is a minor variation of SFX12V that solely increases the allowed depth by 30% (to 1 cm shallower than the maximum of regular ATX12V).

 The Thin Form Factor with a 12 V connector (TFX12V) configuration has been optimized for small and low profile Mini ITX and Mini DTX system layouts.
 The long narrow profile of the power supply fits easily into low profile systems.
 The cooling fan placement can be used to efficiently exhaust air from the processor and core area of the motherboard, making possible smaller, more efficient systems using common industry components.

+Pico PSU

+Portable computer

 Most portable computers have power supplies that provide 25 to 200 W. In portable computers (such as laptops) there is usually an external power supply (sometimes referred to as a "power brick" due to its similarity, in size, shape and weight, to a real brick) which converts AC power to one DC voltage (most commonly 19 V), and further DC-DC conversion occurs within the laptop to supply the various DC voltages required by the other components of the portable computer.

 External power supply could send data about itself (power, current and voltage ratings) to the computer.
 For example, genuine Dell power source uses 1-Wire protocol to send data by third wire to the laptop.
 The laptop then refuses a non-matching adapter.

-Some computers use a single-voltage 12 V power supply.
-All other voltages are generated by voltage regulator modules on the motherboard.
+Redundant

+Rack mount servers may utilize redundant power supply based on edge connector ("slot") connections that allow them to be inserted or removed without shutting down the system.
+Most systems use two PSUs fed from two different sources of external power.
+The two PSUs may share the load, or one may stay in standby leaving the other to generate most of the DC power.

+There used to be no standard for redundant PSUs, with manufacturers each specifying their own standard, e.g. the Common Slot Power Supply (CSPS) used by Hewlett-Packard and Huawei servers.
+Some time before 2012, Intel defined a Common Redundant Power Supply (CRPS) standard and shared it with other PSU and server hardware manufacturers.
+Intel later contributed this standard to the Open Compute Project as the Modular Hardware System - Common Redundant Power Supply (M-CRPS) base specification, first publicly released in 2022 as version 0.70, under a CC BY license.

+PSUs compliant with M-CRPS version 1.05.00 RC5 are backwards compatible with systems using "Legacy CRPS".
+"Legacy CRPS" PSUs cannot be inserted into M-CRPS systems due to physical keying (no forward compatibility).
+They would be compatible if not for (1) different voltage set-points interfering with load balancing (2) overly "strong" pull-up resistors on A0 and A1 pins.